 Together, these two drugs target different steps in the HIV life cycle, making Dovato a potent combination for treating HIV infection by reducing the virus’s ability to multiply and spread.
 This dual mechanism of action helps in managing the viral load effectively in patients with HIV.

 Dovato is available in the following strength:

-The maximum daily dose should not exceed 100 mg of dolutegravir and 300 mg of lamivudine.
+The maximum daily dose of Dovato should not exceed 100 mg of dolutegravir and 300 mg of lamivudine.
 Adhering to this dosage limit is important to avoid potential overdose and associated complications.

 The most common side effects of Dovato include the following:

 In addition to these common side effects, Dovato may also cause more significant toxicities, which include: